Asymptotics for aggregated interdependent multivariate subexponential claims with general investment returns: Preliminaries

 Thus, for $x$ large enough, we have

 Analogously, for any $x$ large enough, it holds that

-Then, it is obvious that in this example, (\ref{eq.CCKP.2.17}) holds, which implies that ${\bf X}$ and ${\bf Y}$ are $RD_A$. \eexam
+Then, it is obvious that in this example, (\ref{eq.CCKP.2.17}) holds, which implies that ${\bf X}$ and ${\bf Y}$ are ${RD}_A$. \eexam

-Next, we provide an example where two random vectors are $QAI_A$ but not $RD_A$.
+Next, we provide an example where two random vectors are ${QAI}_A$ but not ${RD}_A$.

-\bexam Consider two two-dimensional positve random vectors ${\bf X}=(X_1, X_2)$ and ${\bf Y}=(Y_1, Y_2)$.
+\bexam Consider two two-dimensional positive random vectors ${\bf X}=(X_1\,,\; X_2)$ and ${\bf Y}=(Y_1\,,\; Y_2)$.
 Assume that the two components of each vector are mutually independent, but for random components sharing the same subscript, the joint distribution is given by

 for all $x\geq 0$, $y\geq 0$, and $X_i,\,Y_j$ are independent for each $1 \leq i \neq j \leq 2$.
 Then, for $i=1,\, 2$, the marginal distributions are